-We will discuss "net revenues" further, if and when, BPCA or the Board retains any such services.
+1 We will discuss "net revenues" further, if and when, BPCA or the Board retains any such services.

-9. Assessment of the Effectiveness of Internal Controls
+15. Assessment of the Effectiveness of Internal Controls

-Battery Park City has followed a process that assessed and documented the adequacy of its internal control structure and policies for the year ending October 31, 2014 To the extent that deficiencies were identified, the authority has developed corrective action plans to reduce corresponding risks.
+This statement certifies that the Battery Park City followed a process that assessed and documented the adequacy of its internal control structure and policies for the year ending October 31, 2015 To the extent that deficiencies were identified, the authority has developed corrective action plans to reduce corresponding risks.